 Online systems have never been more secure, providing multiple ways to protect your personal information.
-Because these systems are so safe, however, fraudsters are finding new ways to access this sensitive information.
+Because these systems are so safe, fraudsters have to look for new ways to access this sensitive information.

-A new technique called account takeover fraud (ATO) has pushed its way to the front of the line.
+Concerned woman on laptopIn the early 2020s, a technique called account takeover fraud (ATO) pushed its way to the front of the line—and has persisted ever since.
 Because online security systems like SELCO’s digital banking—with its layered and robust security options, featuring multi-factor identification and fingerprint/face ID—are so difficult to penetrate now, ATO goes straight to the source—you.
 Fraudsters attempt to entice you to reveal your information—whether it be through fraudulent links or codes via email, text, or over the phone.
-These attacks have become so rampant that they’ve overtaken ransomware as the leading threat for organizations, including financial institutions.
+These attacks have become so rampant that they’re now considered a routine enterprise threat to organizations that included financial institutions.

 Thankfully, as with all online fraud, there are ways to prevent—or at least slow down—these attacks.